 The Grand Prix has:

-- Advice and coaching : Since 2015, the Competition decided to offer the laureate a three-month period of artistic guidance with Aimée Paret, specialized in consulting and accompaniment of young chefs.
+- Advice and coaching : Since 2015, the Competition has offered the winner a three-month period of artistic coaching with Aimée Paret, a specialist in advising and coaching young conductors.
 The goal is to take the time to take stock with the winner on its strengths and potential weaknesses, establish a career strategy, select an artistic agency and possibly negotiate the contract.

 This accompaniment is fundamental for the spotlight of the Grand Prix of Besançon is a career stepping stone.

 - Professional integration: the laureate may also be offered hires with partner orchestras (see below)

 “Coups de cœur” and mention